Foliated norms on fundamental group and homology

 We consider a second invariant $l_{\mathcal{F}}$, which is a pseudonorm on the fundamental group of a foliated manifold.
-(The definition is reminiscent of a similar definition in \cite{cal}.)
+(The definition is reminiscent of a similar definition in \cite{cale}.)
 We show that, under a technical assumption, vanishing of $\l_{\mathcal{F}}$ implies triviality of the foliated Gromov norm and, more generally, the foliated Gromov norm can be bounded in terms of $l_{\mathcal{F}}$ and $\parallel M\parallel$.\\ \\ To describe the technical assumption, we need to sketch two definitions (which will be made precise in the first chapter).
-A singular simplex is said to be strongly transverse to $\mathcal{F}$ if the induced foliation is affine and there is no 'backtracking' (see section 1.1).
-We say that $\mathcal{F}$ satisfies the weak Kan property in degrees $\ge 2$ if, for $2\le n\le \dim\left(M\right)$, any n+1-tuple of strongly transversal n-simplices with compatible boundaries admits an n+1-simplex, with the given simplices as boundary faces, whose n+2-th boundary face is strongly transverse as well (see section 1.2). \\ For foliations satisfying this condition we have:\\ \\ {\bf Corollary 11:} {\em Let $\left(M,{\mathcal{F}}\right)$ be a foliated manifold such that the set of strongly transversal simplices satisfies the weak Kan property in degrees $\ge 2$.
-Then }\\ \\ More generally, we show that, under the same assumptions, the nontriviality of the foliated Gromov norm can be estimated in terms of the norm $l_{\mathcal{F}}$, if the latter happens to be uniformly bounded.\\ \\ {\bf Theorem 10:} {\em Let $\left(M,{\mathcal{F}}\right)$ be a foliated manifold such that the set of strongly transversal simplices satisfies the weak Kan property in degrees $\ge 2$.
+A singular simplex is said to be strongly transverse to $\mathcal{F}$ if the induced foliation is affine and there is no 'backtracking' (see Section 1.1).
+We say that $\mathcal{F}$ satisfies the weak Kan property in degrees $\ge 2$ if, for $2\le n\le \dim\left(M\right)$, any (n+1)-tuple of strongly transversal n-simplices with compatible boundaries admits an (n+1)-simplex, with the given simplices as boundary faces, whose (n+2)-th boundary face is strongly transverse as well (see Section 1.2). \\ Moreover we will need the condition that $\widetilde{M}/\widetilde{\mathcal{F}}$ is a 1-connected 1-manifold.
+This was stated as a theorem in chapter 1 of \cite{palm}, but an inspection of the proof shows that it assumes that $\widetilde{\mathcal{F}}$ is a foliation of ${\Bbb R}^n$ by hyperplanes.
+In particular, the condition is satisfied for Reebless foliations of 3-manifolds.\\ For foliations satisfying these conditions we have:\\ \\ {\bf Corollary 4:} {\em Let $\left(M,{\mathcal{F}}\right)$ be a foliated manifold such that $\widetilde{M}/\widetilde{\mathcal{F}}$ is a 1-connected 1-manifold and the set of strongly transversal simplices satisfies the weak Kan property in degrees $\ge 2$.
+Then }\\ \\ More generally, we show that, under the same assumptions, the nontriviality of the foliated Gromov norm can be estimated in terms of the norm $l_{\mathcal{F}}$, if the latter happens to be uniformly bounded.\\ \\ {\bf Theorem 1:} {\em Let $\left(M,{\mathcal{F}}\right)$ be a foliated manifold such that $\widetilde{M}/\widetilde{\mathcal{F}}$ is a 1-connected 1-manifold and the set of strongly transversal simplices satisfies the weak Kan property in degrees $\ge 2$.
 Then}